 It’s funny when you are asked to write about yourself I find this task a trifle daunting where others simply hop straight to it putting the good old pen to paper.
 I remember it took nearly all day to put these words together.
-I remember even googling Google on how to write a personal bio.
+I remember even googling the internet on how to write a personal bio.
 With all the do’s and don’ts I thought Paul just be yourself and write…

 Australian born and married to my wonderful partner Allan.
-We meet in London during the winter of ’94.
+We met in London during the winter of ’94.
 Nuala our precious girl joined us in 1995, striking white breast tortoise shell.
 After 22 wonderful years of joy and happiness we all shared together it was with great sadness and love that our girl passed away peacefully after a short illness on the 17th June 2017… she will never be forgotten.

 In the early years when I would get bored it would drive Allan up the wall and he would flatly say to me “you need to get a hobby!”.
 In fact I used to drive Mum up the wall too!
 It doesn’t matter how old we are, we are all big kids at heart!